fankaidev/all-my-web/README.md

-# All My Web
+# All My Web 🌐

-The single browser extention to manage all my web!
+The single browser extension to manage all your web browsing experience!

-All My Web is a browser extension that helps you manage and automate your web browsing experience through custom JavaScript scripts.
+All My Web is a browser extension that empowers you to customize and automate your web browsing through smart JavaScript scripts - no coding required!

-Just describe what you want to do with any website, and the extension will generate the script for you.
+Simply describe what you want to do with any website, and let the AI generate the perfect script for you.

-For example, you can change the background color of the page, or add a new button to the page, or generate summary of the page content, without writing any code.

-You have full control of the script, and can further edit it in case you need to.
+You can easily manage all the scripts, and could pauseor resume any script as you want.

+Examples of what you can do:
+- 🎨 Change website appearance and styles
+- 🔧 Add custom buttons and features
+- 📝 Generate content summaries
+- ⚡ Automate repetitive tasks

+You always have full control - view, edit, or customize any script to match your exact needs!

+Now start to make the web all yours!

 ## Demo